Grey, lilac, or blue Boston Terrier puppies have become popular. But, does a Boston Terriers colour have a wider significance? e.g.:

 In summary, the breed standards today indicates that Boston Terriers should have black, brindle or seal coat with white markings (banded muzzle, blaze between the eyes, and a splash on the chest).

 These purebred Boston Terriers should also have a black nose and brown eyes.

-That’s why other options (from solid colours to rare colour combinations) are not recognized by the AKC.
+That’s why other colours (from solid colours to other colour combinations) are not recognized by the AKC.
 These include:

 - Blue or grey and white.